In the face of rising living costs, high levels of debt and mortgage stress for some, there’s no doubt many of us find it difficult to save money.

 You’ll be surprised how often the desire has disappeared.

-The only way to get ahead financially it is to spend less than you earn, otherwise you’ll always owe people money.
+The only way to get ahead financially is to spend less than you earn, otherwise, you’ll always owe people money.

-Then save that extra cash and you have sufficient invested it in assets that will return you income and that will grow in value, so that now your money will be working for you rather than you working for your money.
+Then save that extra cash and you have sufficiently invested it in assets that will return you income and that will grow in value so that now your money will be working for you rather than you working for your money.